General-Kainobi/ProgrammingLab2/README.md

 ## 📝 Course Information

-Part of the 2025 Programming Lab 2 course exercises at University of Turin.
+Part of the 2025 Programming Lab 2 course exercises at University of Trieste.